Day 1 – Arrival

 Day 3 – Carara National Park

-We enjoy a boat trip in the mangroves along the Rio Tárcoles to look for the endemic Mangrove Hummingbird, Panama and Northern Scrub Flycatchers, Mangrove Black Hawk, and shorebirds and waders such as Roseate Spoonbill.
-We stay at a hotel only a few minutes from the preserve.
+We enjoy a boat trip in the mangroves along the Rio Tárcoles to look for the endemic Mangrove Hummingbird, Panama and Northern Scrub Flycatchers, Common Black Hawk, and shorebirds and waders such as Roseate Spoonbill.
 We will also stop at a spot to watch American Crocodiles loaf along the river bank.
 Night at Cerro Lodge.

 Day 4 – Transfer to the Talamanca Highlands

-After breakfast, we head off to the cloud forest and páramo of the Cordillera de Talamanca.
+After some early morning birding and breakfast, we head off to the cloud forest and páramo of the Cordillera de Talamanca.
 Along the way we stop at locations for White-tailed Emerald, Snowy-bellied Hummingbird and Red-headed Barbet, and visit the high paramo for Volcano Junco and Timberline Wren.
 Then it is off our hotel in the highlands where we will find the magnificent Fiery-throated Hummingbird at their feeders along with Green Violetear, Volcano Hummingbird and Magnificent Hummingbird.
 Night at Paraiso Quetzal Lodge.

 Day 5 – Cordillera de Talamanca